rbisewski/sighte/README.md

-Originally this had been an experiment designed for research into cybernetic and wearable technologies, but at this time it is primarily a sort of overly simplistic browser with not much functionality.
+Originally this had been an experiment designed for research into cybernetic and wearable technologies, but at this time it is primarily a sort of minimalism-inspired browser; no fancy GUI, no tabs, etc.

 The code itself is based off of a fork of the surf browser created by the team at surf.suckless.org, which they implemented in Webkit1 and GTK2, using dmenu as a way to interact with X11.

-This project borrows from their original design and parts of their code base.
-However, the code is rather different and relies on GTK3 and glibc for various functionality instead of the suckless libraries / binaries.
-Almost all of it was altered dramatically during the transition to Wekbit2 and GTK3+ which are *quite* a bit different.
+The sighte GUI code is a rewrite that relies on GTK3 and glibc for instead of the suckless libraries / binaries.
+This derives a bit from the suckless philosophy, but this browser is still quite lean and minimal when compared to other popular choices.

+On the backend side, the WebKit engine code has been replaced with newer Webkit2 functionality, which required a considerable rewrite of much of the original forked code.

 In theory, you could use this browser as a replacement for a more mainstream browser (e.g. Firefox / Chrome) at this time.
 However, certain threaded